san2488/aaram/README.txt

 travel.

-  * Context: A travel time agent checks the estimated travel time to each event based on traffic conditions and adjusts the alarm times periodically (including user pre-travel
+  * Context: A travel time agent checks the estimated travel time to each event based on traffic conditions and adjusts the alarm times periodically (including user pre- travel preparation times set up when the alarm was scheduled).
+This agent use a free
-  preparation times set up when the alarm was scheduled).
-This agent use a free REST API provided by Bing Maps to get traffic information.
-An API key is built into the agent.
+  REST API provided by Bing Maps to get traffic information.
+An API key is built into the
+  agent.

 Scenario 2.
 A professor who has spent all night preparing a presentation, has an early morning flight to a conference.
 But the flight is delayed by two hours.
 He ends